aljoscharei/RPG/GM_FlohFelixAljoscha/Fill.md

 | 1-40   | Animals feed  on  something  other than their  normal  diet:  (1-2)  meat instead  of vegetation,  or  vice  versa,  (3)  heat  or  cold, (4) esoterica (thoughts, emotions, etc.), (5) ore (gold, copper, etc.), or (6) magic.                                                                       |
 | 41-80  | Parts of the animal are valuable for use by alchemists  or  magicians.
 There’s  a  1  in  6 chance  that  the  body  part  can  actually  be used  by  the  animal  for  offense  or  defense (a  gland  that  allows  them  to  breath  fire, for instance),  but  otherwise it is  non-functional. |
 | 81-100 | Roll on Table 11.2 for an additional effect.                                                                                                                                                                                                                                                          |

+##### 11.2.3.
+Other Creatures

+Other creatures that inhabit the area have been shaped by magic.
+It affects .

 74-table-1.md